VETERINARY NURSING: SMALL ANIMAL HEMATOLOGY PART ONE

 Completing enrollments as quickly as possible is a priority but it can take a full 24 hours, especially on weekends and holidays.
 Once fully enrolled. the student will be sent a course welcome email containing important information, including how to access and log into the course.

-Students are not expected to be online in the course at any specific times as there are no real time lectures.
+This is an asynchronous course.
+Students are not expected to be logged into the course at any specific times as there are no real time lectures or requirements.

-But What If Something Comes Up?:
+But What If Something Comes Up?

-There are times that students will have situations that interfere with their ability to work the course on a regular basis.
-In that case an email to VetMedTeam, as soon as such a situation arises, will allow us to work with the student to adjust the time frame.
-It all comes down to communication.
+There are times when unforeseen situations interfere with a student's ability to complete by the deadline.
+In that case, an email to VetMedTeam, as soon as such a situation arises, will allow us to offer the best possible options.

 Technology Requirements